KenLumod/EPORTFOLIO/README.md

 3. Open the `index.html` file in a web browser.
 4. Explore the various sections of the portfolio.

-## Notable Projects
+Here’s the refined version with everything included in the **Acknowledgments** section:

+---

+### **Notable Projects**
-1. **Minesweeper 2 Players**: An enhanced version of the Minesweeper game with additional features.
+- **Minesweeper 2 Players**: An enhanced version of the Minesweeper game with additional features.
-2. **Two-Layered Bucket Sort**: An optimized sorting algorithm for large datasets.
+- **Two-Layered Bucket Sort**: An optimized sorting algorithm for large datasets.
-3. **DISC Personality Test**: A Java-based application to analyze personality types.
+- **DISC Personality Test**: A Java-based application to analyze personality types.
-4. **StreetFood Ninja**: A game inspired by Fruit Ninja, featuring Filipino street food.
+- **StreetFood Ninja**: A game inspired by Fruit Ninja, featuring Filipino street food.

-## Developer
+- **The Maze of Mysteries**: A text-based adventure game written in assembly language.

+---

+### **Developer**
-- **Kenneth L. Lumod**
+**Kenneth L. Lumod**

-## Acknowledgments
+---

+### **Acknowledgments**
-I would like to express my gratitude to the following resources and technologies that helped me build this portfolio:
+I would like to express my gratitude to the following resources and technologies that contributed to building this portfolio and its projects:

-- **Bootstrap 4**: Responsive design and layout components.
+- **Bootstrap 4**: For responsive design and layout components.
-- **Font Awesome**: Icon library used for social media and other visuals.
+- **Font Awesome**: For icons used in social media links and visuals.
-- **Google Fonts**: Custom web fonts used for styling.
+- **Google Fonts**: For custom web font styling.
-- **jQuery and JavaScript Libraries**: Interactive and smooth UI elements.
+- **jQuery and JavaScript Libraries**: For adding smooth interactivity and dynamic UI elements.

-Credits for the CSS, JavaScript, and Bootstrap resources have been included in the top comments of the codebase.
+- **CSS, JavaScript, and Bootstrap Templates**: Proper credits for these resources and templates are included as comments at the top of the respective code files.